-A guide for limited company directors on Self Assessment in FreeAgent
+A guide to Self Assessment in FreeAgent for limited company directors

 If you need to complete any of these pages then you won't be able to use FreeAgent to submit your Self Assessment tax return.

-Before you get started, make sure that you’ve explained all your bank transactions for the tax year that you’re filing for, and that you’ve filed, or marked as filed, month 12 payroll for the tax year in question or marked month 12 as filed.
+Make sure that you’ve explained all of your bank transactions for the tax year that you’re filing for.
+If you run payroll in FreeAgent, you should have either filed month 12 payroll for the tax year in question or marked month 12 as filed.

 FreeAgent doesn't know exactly which pages and sections of the Self Assessment tax return apply to you and your business.
 It's therefore a good idea to double-check exactly which pages you need to complete before getting started.

 Finding your Self Assessment tax return in FreeAgent